redecentralize/redecentralize-website/_posts/blog/2021-01-18-centralization-is-a-danger-to-democracy.md

 [Obviously](https://www.eff.org/deeplinks/2020/12/decade-after-arab-spring-platforms-have-turned-their-backs-critical-voices-middle) [we](https://www.wired.com/story/mark-zuckerberg-is-an-arbiter-of-truth-whether-he-likes-it-or-not/) [don't](https://gizmodo.com/twitter-doesnt-like-piracy-even-when-its-in-the-public-1846022460).
 This is too much power, and power corrupts.
 But the question isn't really about how these platforms should wield their power &mdash; **the question is whether these platforms should have such power in the first place**.

-And the answer is a resounding "*no*".
+And the answer is a resounding “*no*”.

 ## Universe of alternatives